-Bélair became a sergeant and later a lieutenant during the conflict with French troops of the Saint-Domingue expedition.
-Her exact reason for joining the rebel army is never explicitly stated but it is understood that she wanted to help Haiti claim its independence.
+Sanité became a sergeant and later a lieutenant during the conflict with French troops of the Saint-Domingue expedition.
+Her exact reason for joining the revolutionary army was never explicitly stated but it is understood that she wanted to help Haiti claim its independence.
 She married General Charles Bélair, nephew of Toussaint Louverture.
 Together, she and her husband are responsible for the uprising of almost the entire enslaved population of L’Artibonite, against their enslavers.

 According to C.L.R.
 James in The Black Jacobins, after the death of Toussaint L’Ouverture, Dessalines invited Charles Bélair to a meeting.
 Sanité went with her husband.
 Dessaline arrested them both and sent them to the French general, Leclerc.
 Another account, however, states that Dessalines did not personally nab the Bélairs, but after their capture he wrote Leclerc that he had “undeniable evidence that Charles Bélair was the leader of the latest insurrection,” and asked that “Charles and his wife be punished.”
 Dessaline had considered Charles Bélair his rival for leadership of the Haiti revolution.

 On October 5th 1802, they received the death sentence; Sanité was sentenced to death by decapitation, and Charles by firing squad.
 She refused to die by decapitation and demanded to be executed just like her husband, whom she had witnessed being executed by firing squad.
 He had calmly asked her to die bravely.

 Reportedly, she walked to her death with bravery and defiance, refusing to wear a blindfold.
-She shouted to the Atlantians “Viv Libète anba esklavaj!”(“Liberty, no to slavery!”), who of course were forced to watch the scene, in an attempt to dispel the revolution idea.
+She shouted to the people “Viv Libète anba esklavaj!”(“Liberty, no to slavery!”), who of course were forced to watch the scene, in an attempt to dispel the revolution idea.
 Their deaths, however did not deterred the revolutionaries, who continued fighting.